-College Navigator Tutorial Script 2017-18 Data Collection Cycle
+College Navigator Tutorial Script 2022-23 Data Collection Cycle

 College Navigator offers a wealth of information about postsecondary education institutions.
-It was originally designed to provide information for prospective students and their parents, but anyone can take advantage of this easy to use format to retrieve selected data from IPEDS surveys, and other data sources.
+It was originally designed to provide information for prospective students and their parents, but anyone can take advantage of this easy-to-use format to retrieve selected data from IPEDS surveys, and other data sources.

-From the IPEDS website, select 'Find your College', then, select 'Search for a College'.
+From the IPEDS website, select 'Find your College,' then, select 'Search for a College.'
+This page is also available in Spanish from the link in the top right.

 In the menu on the left, there are a number of search criteria to help you find an institution.
-If you don't know the name of the particular institutions you're interested in and don't know how to get started, you can use the function known as 'Guide me' and follow the prompts.
+If you don't know the name of the particular institution you're interested in and don't know how to get started, you can use the function known as 'Guide Me' and follow the prompts.
 It's a way to begin your search using a step-by-step methodology.

-For example, the guide says 'Select a state from the list to the left or click Use Map to select multiple states and regions.'
-The map is regional, and as you can see it's color-coded: the far west is light green, the great lakes dark blue.
+For example, step 1 asks if you know the name, or part of the name, of the school you want to search for.
+Next, the guide says, 'Select a State from the List to the Left or Click 'Use Map' to select multiple states and regions.'
+The map is regional, and as you can see it's color-coded: the Far West is light green, the Great Lakes dark blue.
 You could, for example, click on a region as opposed to a specific state.

-So if you knew you wanted to go to college in the far west you could click that part of the map.
-You can also select other jurisdictions along the bottom of the map; like American Samoa, Micronesia, Guam, and the Marshall Islands.
+So, if you knew you wanted to go to college in the far west you could click that part of the map.
+You can also select other jurisdictions along the bottom of the map, like American Samoa, Micronesia, Guam, and the Marshall Islands.

-To select schools by distance, enter the zip code and the number of miles.
-For example, if you want to search for institutions within 200 miles of a particular city, choose '200 miles' and enter a zip code.
+To select schools by distance, enter the ZIP code and the number of miles.
+For example, if you want to search for institutions within 200 miles of a particular city, choose '200 miles' and enter a ZIP code.

 You can also select by program or major.
-If a potential student knew that they wanted to major in a particular field, they could find all of the institutions that offer that particular program by clicking 'Browse for Programs.'
+If you knew that you wanted to major in a particular field, you could find all of the institutions that offer that particular program by clicking 'Browse for Programs.'

-If you type in part of the word "Engineering," the selector brings up 53 engineering programs; including aerospace, architectural, and biochemical engineering.
-If you click on the 'Add' button, the choices would be displayed under 'Your Selections' and then click the 'Remove' button if you change your mind.
+If you type in part of the word "Engineering," the selector brings up 60 programs in Engineering and more than 70 programs in Engineering Technology and Engineering-Related Fields; including aerospace, architectural, and applied engineering.
+If you click on the 'Add' button, the choices would be displayed under 'Your Selections', and then click the 'Remove' button if you change your mind.

 You can filter by the level of award such as a certificate or an associate's degree, by clicking the boxes.

-You can also select particular institution types: public, private, four-year, or two-year.
+You can also select particular institution types: public, private, four-year, two-year or less than two year.